-- 4.1 All staff and council representatives are entitled to dignity, respect and courtesy within the workplace and to not experience any form of discrimination.
-The Council will not tolerate bullying or harassment in our workplace or at work-related events outside of the workplace, whether the conduct is a one-off act or repeated course of conduct, and whether harm is intended or not.
-Neither will we tolerate retaliation against, or victimisation of, any person involved in bringing a complaint of harassment or bullying.
-You should also be aware that, if you have bullied or harassed someone (e.g., physical violence, harassment), in some circumstances the treatment may amount to a crime punishable by a fine or imprisonment. - 4.2 We expect all representatives of the council to treat each other with respect and uphold the values of the code of conduct, civility and respect pledge, equality opportunities policy, and all other policies and procedures set by the Council. - 4.3 We expect you to demonstrate respect by listening and paying attention to others, having consideration for other people's feelings, following protocols and rules, showing appreciation and thanks, and being kind. - 4.4 Allegations of bullying and harassment will be treated seriously.
+- 4.1 All colleagues and council representatives are entitled to dignity, respect and courtesy whilst undertaking Council business and to not experience any form of discrimination; the Council will not tolerate bullying or harassment.
+Neither will it tolerate retaliation against, or victimisation of, any person involved in bringing a complaint of harassment or bullying.
+Bullying or harassment in some circumstances may amount to a crime punishable by a fine or imprisonment. - 4.2 The Council expects all colleagues and representatives of the Council to treat each other with respect and uphold the values of the code of conduct, civility and respect pledge, equality opportunities policy, and all other policies and procedures set by the Council. - 4.3 The Council expects all colleagues and representatives of the Council to demonstrate respect by listening and paying attention to others, having consideration for other people's feelings, following protocols and rules, showing appreciation and thanks, and being kind. - 4.4 Allegations of bullying and harassment will be treated seriously.
 Investigations will be carried out promptly, sensitively and, as far as possible, confidentially.
-See the grievance policy for further details regarding the process.
-Employees and others who make allegations of bullying or harassment in good faith will not be treated less favourably as a result. - 4.5 False accusations of harassment or bullying can have a serious effect on innocent individuals.
-Staff and others have a responsibility not to make false allegations.
-While we will assume that all complaints of bullying and harassment are made in good faith, in the event that allegations are found to be malicious or vexatious the person raising the complaint may be subject to action under the council's disciplinary procedure.
+See the grievance policy (PD125) for further details regarding the process.
+Officials and others who make allegations of bullying or harassment in good faith will not be treated less favourably as a result. - 4.5 False accusations of harassment or bullying can have a serious effect on innocent individuals.
+Colleagues and others have a responsibility not to make false allegations.
+While the Council will assume that all complaints of bullying and harassment are made in good faith, in the event that allegations are found to be malicious or vexatious the person raising the complaint will be subject to appropriate action.